 That means any time you make a change, you can commit it, push it back to the main codebase (GitHub, CodeBaseHQ, etc) then push it to the correct server(s).
 Sorted!

-Update: After posting it came to my attention that directly pushing to a repository like this appears to work from the push end, but it wont actually update the files on the live server.
-To get this to happen you need to create a post-recieve hook.
+_ Update: After posting it came to my attention that directly pushing to a repository like this appears to work from the push end, but it wont actually update the files on the live server.
+To get this to happen you need to create a post-receive hook._

-The only thing in my post-recieve hook was the default example, so I deleted it and added this:
+The only thing in my post-receive hook was the default example, so I deleted it and added this: